-EPA, HUD and DOE Sign Joint Partnership to Promote ENERGY STAR
+EPA, HUD and DOE Sign Joint Partnership to Promote ENERGY STAR in HUD Housing

 "EPA's Energy Star program provides government agencies, businesses, and consumers, with the opportunity to buy energy efficient products that conserve energy, save money, and protect the environment," said EPA Administrator Christie Whitman.
 "We have seen the success that can be had when agencies come together with shared resources and knowledge to achieve our goals.
 I'm pleased to be here today with Secretary Martinez and Assistant Secretary Garman to solidify the commitment of EPA, HUD and the Department of Energy to work together towards achieving the goals of the President's National Energy Policy."

 The agreement announced today commits the three agencies to working together to improve the energy efficiency of HUD's public, assisted and insured housing as well as housing financed through HUD's formula or competitive grant programs.

 In accordance with the Bush Administration's National Energy Policy, the MOU identifies areas where EPA, DOE and HUD will coordinate resources and approaches to expand the use of ENERGY STAR -labeled products in HUD-financed housing, expand the number of ENERGY STAR -labeled new homes financed by HUD, and generally promote energy efficiency improvements in both new and existing HUD-financed housing.